gordonwatts/func-adl-types-atlas/README.md

 ```

 And you will have a giant `yaml` file containing the complete type system.
 That `yaml` file can be read by the type generator system.

+The above instructions and the Usage instructions should be enough to get you developing on platforms other than windows, with or without `vscode`.
+PR's welcome to add instructions on how to run on other OS's and development environments!